 Deferring Unused Annual Leave Pay

 Upon separation or retirement you can defer all, or a portion, of your unused annual-leave payment to your DCP accounts not to exceed your maximum contribution limit.
-You must submit the DCP Purchase Agreement form to your Benefits Specialist no later than your last day of employment to take advantage of this opportunity.
+You must submit the Annual Leave Deferral Purchase/Change Agreement (online) form no later than your last day of employment to take advantage of this opportunity.

 Employment Separation and UTSaver Participation

 - You have the option to leave your funds in the existing 457(b) account or roll your account into a qualified plan, such as another 457(b) plan, a 403(b) plan, a 401(a) plan, or an IRA.
 Please consult your investment or financial advisor for additional information.

 - Distributions are available for participants who separate from state employment (or due to financial hardship or death), but a 10% tax penalty applies to distributions made before age 59 1/2.
 Income tax must also be paid on the distribution amount.
 Please consult your investment or financial advisor for additional information.